Visiting

 • Holes or slits in pants

-• Shirts, blouses and tops that do not cover the chest, cleavage and stomach or that do not have sleeves that cover the shoulders.
+• Shirts, blouses and tops that do not cover the chest, cleavage, back and stomach or that do not have sleeves that cover the shoulders.

 • Headwear except for verified religious purposes; subject to search